Search

 Woman running and breast cancer prevention

-According to research compiled by the Susan G. Komen foundation, women who exercise on a regular basis have a 10%-20% lower risk of getting breast cancer when compared to women who don’t exercise.
+According to research compiled by the Susan G. Komen Foundation, women who exercise on a regular basis have a 10%-20% lower risk of getting breast cancer when compared to women who don’t exercise.
 That is quite a substantial difference in risk!

 For older women, the news is even better.
 It seems that the group that benefits most from exercise when it comes to breast cancer prevention is post-menopausal women.
-This means that women who have already gone through menopause have the most to gain from integrating exercise into their life to prevent breast cancer.
+This means that women who have already gone through menopause have the most to gain from integrating exercise into their lives to prevent breast cancer.

 How often should I exercise to reduce my risk?